-Review of 13.2.3(9)
+Review of 13.2.3 (8) and (9)

-Clause 13.2.3(8) simplifies the requirements for the use of sandwich panels in roofs.
-It stipulates that those intending to use sandwich panels in roofs must comply with the provisions outlined in 13.2.3(9) which directs users to refer to Table 13.2.3x.
+Clause Extracts from 13.2.3Error!
+Reference source not found. simplifies the requirements for the use of sandwich panels in roofs.
+It stipulates that those intending to use sandwich panels in roofs must comply with the provisions outlined in Extracts from 13.2.3Error!
+Reference source not found. which directs users to refer to Error!
+Reference source not found..
 It is important to note that these calculations are based on Total R-Value, which conventionally requires the use of AS/NZS 4859.2 for calculations.